 So that’s benefitted me.

 We have three cognitively gifted children, and it is in no small part due to their teaching that came from you.
 The way you dealt with their schoolwork.
-You knew what to do with regards to school.
+You knew what to do with them in regards to school.

 They wouldn’t be where they are today if it weren’t for that one thing.
 And because you helped them, I helped them, too.